achidlow/achidlow.github.io/_drafts/beyond-naive-bayes-part-1.md

 Consider the base case of a single variable.
 This is trivially expressed as a single-node graph, with the local distribution simply being the univariate distribution for that variable.
 Now assume we have a valid Bayes net for a distribution of $$N$$ variables.
 To add another variable to the distribution, we place it as a new node in the graph.
 If we don't want to make any assumptions about the independencies in the global distribution, which would restrict what we can encode, we need to allow it to be parametrised by all the other variables in the distribution, which is achieved by adding directed edges to it from every other node in the graph.
 Since there are no outgoing edges from the new node, the graph remains acyclic, and thus a valid Bayes net for the $$N+1$$ variables &#8718;.

-In other words, any distribution can be encoded as a Bayes net with the structure of a [transitive tournament](https://en.wikipedia.org/wiki/Tournament_(graph_theory)) (i.e. an acyclic orientation of the complete graph), represented here in topological order for five variables:
+In other words, any distribution can be encoded as a Bayes net with the structure of a transitive tournament (i.e. an acyclic orientation of the complete graph), represented here in topological order for five variables:

 ![complete directed acyclic graph of five nodes, in topological order](/assets/images/K5-DAG-topo-order.png){:class="centred-image"}

+However, just because we can, doesn't mean we should!
+In fact, in order to reduce the number of parameters, which helps with both learning and inference, we would like to use a graph structure $$\mathcal{G}$$ for the distribution $$P$$ that has the minimum number of edges.
+Such a graph is called a minimal I-map (independency map) for $$P$$, and is a relation of the [conditional independencies](https://en.wikipedia.org/wiki/Conditional_independence) that hold in $$P$$ and those that are induced by $$\mathcal{G}$$.

 {::comment}
 Consequences: